mbrukman/a-conceptual-overview-of-asyncio/readme.md

 The terms "asynchronous function" (or "coroutine function") and "coroutine object" are often conflated as coroutine.
 I find that a tad confusing.
 In this article, coroutine will exclusively mean "coroutine object".

-That coroutine sort-of represents the function's body or logic.
+That coroutine represents the function's body or logic.
 A coroutine has to be explicitly started; merely creating the coroutine does not start it.
 Notably, it can be paused & resumed.
 That pasuing & resuming ability is what makes it asynchronous and special!

 #### Tasks

 Tasks are coroutines tied to an event-loop.
-That's a simplified definition that we'll flesh out later.
+That's a simplified definition that's sufficient for the time being.
+We will flesh it out in the next section.

 ```python
 # This creates a Task object.
 Instantiating or creating a Task automatically